-Promotion labels share the same drawbacks as Version Promotion.
-Labeling the configuration of files and versions to be promoted can be very time-consuming for a large project (even when fully automated).
-And because it is common to name the promotion label only after the promotion level (and not include context information in the promotion label name), it can’t be easily used when multiple projects/codelines are in fact which may each have different versions of the same file at the same promotion level at the same time for different projects.
-However, some like the fact that it lets them see all the labels for each promotion level on each version so they can easily audit to see if a level was “skipped”.
+a label is used to make the association between a version and its corresponding promotion level.
+Promotion labels share the same drawbacks as version promotion.
+Labeling the configuration of files and versions to be promoted can be very time-consuming for a large project, even when fully automated.
+It is common to name the promotion label only after the promotion level, and not include context information in the promotion label name.
+It can’t be easily used when multiple projects/codelines each have different versions of the same file, at the same promotion level, and at the same time for different projects.
+However, some like the fact that it lets them see all of the labels for each promotion level on each version so they can easily audit to see if a level was “skipped”.

 Make it Lean and Agile

-- Don’t use promotion branches where it doesn’t already make sense to branch
+- Don’t use promotion branches where it doesn’t already make sense to branch.

-- Don’t use label promotion where it doesn’t already make sense to create a label
+- Don’t use label promotion where it doesn’t already make sense to create a label.

-- Try to avoid unnecessary copy-merging
+- Try to avoid unnecessary copy-merging.

-- Let the promotion structure and mechanism “emerge” from necessary usage; don’t try to force-fit a particular model or mechanism
+- Let the promotion structure and mechanism emerge from necessary usage; don’t try to force-fit a particular model or mechanism.

 Those guidelines may seem obvious, but can often be easy to forget when concentrating on a particular promotion lifecycle and/or its implementation.
 If we look at some of the patterns from the SCM patterns book , we can actually see that the skeleton of a basic promotion model is present, without having attempted to explicitly define or impose a particular promotion lifecycle or implementation:

-- An Active Development Line may be distinctly separate from a Release Line when the two codelines have different sets of users with incompatible policies
+- An active development line may be distinctly separate from a release line when the two codelines have different sets of users with incompatible policies.

-- Integration Test and Integration Build can (when necessary) correspond to two different promotion levels for the same label and/or branch
+- Integration test and integration build can, when necessary, correspond to two different promotion levels for the same label and/or branch.

 In general, applicability of the various promotion mechanisms is as follows:

-- Either a task-branch or a tool’s built-in “task-based development” mechanism is suited for promotion of a change-set.
+- Either a task-branch or a tool’s built-in task-based development mechanism is suited for promotion of a change-set.